wealthfront/screencaptor/README.md

 * `screenshotNameSuffix` - for any suffix that you want to attach to your screenshot
 * `viewIdsToExclude` - takes in a set of ids to exclude from the screenshot
+* `viewModifiers` - takes in a set of data modifiers which will be processed by the [viewDataProcessor]
+* `viewDataProcessor` - allows you to pass in a custom view modification processor.
 * `viewMutators` - allows you to mutate the subclasses of views in any particular way (Hides scrollbars and cursors by default)
 * `screenshotDirectory` - specify which directory you want to save the screenshot in (sdcard/screenshots/ by default)
 * `screenshotFormat` - whether the format needs to be JPEG, PNG or WEBP (PNG by default)